Summer Lawn Mistakes to Avoid

 It’s that time of year when you step outside to enjoy your day and immediately want to seek refuge in your air-conditioned home.
 The Arkansas heat can be brutal on everyone and everything.
-You know to take special precautions with your family, pet, car, and even clothes to stay safe.
-But, a common homeowner mistake is to improperly treat grass damaged by the heat.
-We suggest these three tips to keep your lawn looking great even during times of extreme heat.
+You know to take special precautions with your family, pet, car, and clothes to stay safe.
+But, summer lawn mistakes can cause more damage during the heat.
+Here are three tips to keep your lawn looking great even during extreme heat.

-When cutting your lawn, we suggest trying to keep your grass a little longer.
-Grass that is mowed too short will produce less energy which hinders its ability to grow.
-Because different types of grass have growth habits that require unique mowing heights, there is not one recommended height.
+When cutting your lawn, we suggest keeping your grass a little longer.
+Mowing grass too short hinders its ability to grow.
+Because different types of grass have growth habits that require unique mowing heights, there isn’t one recommended height.
 In these cases, it is always important to remember the one-third rule.
 Never remove more than one-third of the grass height.
 This will help ensure proper growth.
-Refrain from cutting grass during times of drought to save your grass from even more damage.
-The best times to cut your grass are after a rainfall or after an irrigation day.
+Refrain from cutting grass during drought to save your grass from even more damage.
+The best times to cut grass are after rainfall or an irrigation system.
 Make sure the grass is dry before mowing over it to avoid clumping.

-While many homeowners are used to collecting grass clippings, it is actually best to leave them.
-Grass clippings can act as a fertilizer for your lawn and provide many benefits when the heat is doing its worst.
-This is best done with a mulching mower which automatically returns clippings as you mow.
+While many homeowners are used to collecting grass clippings, it is best to leave them.
+Grass clippings can act as a fertilizer for your lawn and provide many benefits during high heat.